iffahrezali/pedestrian-tracking/README.md

 | False negative (FN)| 153 | 157| 59 |
 | Total pedestrians | 179 | 179 | 179|

+The results obtained indicate that when using a combination of Haar-like features and HOG method, the number of correct detections is increased.
+Although the proposed method has the most pedestrians correctly detected, the number of false positives or incorrect pedestrian detections is the highest, with a difference of 216.
+It suggests that the proposed approach detecting irrelevant items.
+In comparison to Haar-like features and HOG method, the proposed approach has the least number of 94 and 98 undetected pedestrians respectively, out of 179 total pedestrians in the video.
+Even under most favourable conditions, the proposed method is far from perfect.
+However, high false positive is not necessarily bad.
+Some extra false positives or false alarms are better than saving some false negative.
+In other words, for precaution measures, it is better to get non-pedestrians labelled as pedestrians over leaving pedestrians labelled as non-pedestrians.

 ### Reliability
 | Methods| Haar-like features | HOG | Combination of method |
 | --------------|------------|-------------|---------|